milonmaze/privacy-terms-observatory-beta/usa.visa.com/legal/checkout/terms-of-service.html.md

 usa.visa.com
-Checking if the site connection is secure usa.visa.com needs to review the security of your connection before proceeding.
+Verifying you are human.
+This may take a few seconds. usa.visa.com needs to review the security of your connection before proceeding.
-Ray ID: 8325fe4a9f18230e
+Ray ID: 8a21d90a1f75cea4
 Performance & security by Cloudflare